 Position Return Distribution Chart

 The Position Return Distribution Chart shows the distribution of returns to help you see the average loss, average return and average gain, as well as where different trades fell along the spectrum (e.g. to spot outliers).

 For example, suppose that your strategy generates the following chart:

 - The strategy was pretty consistent when losing money and the vast majority of losing trades ended up losing approximately 2.8%.

-- Gains were very inconsistent.
-Average gain was +8.8%, and there’s a few outliers standing for +20% or more.
+- The gains were very inconsistent.
+The average gain was +8.8%, and there are a few outliers standing for +20% or more.

-- Average return of a trade was +1.1%.
+- The average return of trade was +1.1%.
 This is a positive number, which is nice.